tinylcy/vino/README.md

 By default the server runs on port 8008, if you want to assign other port for the server, run it as `./build/tinyhttpd port &`.

+In order to avoid showing too much stdout/stderr message, you can run `./build/tinyhttpd [port] 2>&1 >tinyhttpd.log &` to redirect both stdout and stderr to a log file.

 ## Programming model